Quantum effects on neutrino parameters from a flavored gauge boson

 \section{Introduction}

-In the simplest models of neutrino mass generation, the smallness of neutrino masses is associated to the breaking of lepton number in the interactions of very heavy particles.
-Below the energy scale of the lightest particle with lepton-number-breaking interactions, the model can be conveniently described by the Standard Model extended by a dimension-5 lepton-number-breaking operator, commonly called the Weinberg operator~\cite{Weinberg:1979sa}.
-Its Wilson coefficient is determined by the masses of the new particles and their couplings to the left-handed leptons and Higgs doublet.
+In the simplest models of neutrino mass generation, the smallness of neutrino masses is associated to the breaking of lepton number by two units by very heavy particles.
+Below the energy scale of the lightest particle with lepton-number-breaking interactions, the model can be conveniently described by the Standard Model extended by a dimension-5 lepton-number-breaking operator, commonly called the Weinberg operator~\cite{Weinberg:1979sa}, with a Wilson coefficient determined by the masses of the new particles and their couplings to the left-handed leptons and Higgs doublet.
 After electroweak symmetry breaking, this term gives rise to Majorana masses for the left-handed neutrinos, which are naturally small if the masses of the new particles are much larger than the scale of electroweak symmetry breaking.

 Quantum effects can modify the size and flavor structure of the Wilson coefficient of the Weinberg operator.
-In view of the postulated large hierarchy between the cut-off scale of the effective field theory, and the scale at which the neutrino masses and mixing angles are measured, the largest quantum effects are encapsulated in the Renormalization Group Equations (RGEs).
-The one-loop RGE of the Weinberg operator in the Standard Model was first calculated in Refs.~\cite{Chankowski:1993tx,Babu:1993qv,Antusch:2001ck} while the complete two-loop RGE was first calculated in \cite{Ibarra:2024tpt} (partial results were presented in ~\cite{Davidson:2006tg}).
-The phenomenological implications have been discussed, {\it e.g.}, in ~\cite{Casas:1999tp,Ellis:1999my,Casas:1999kc,Casas:1999tg,Chankowski:1999xc,Haba:1999ca,Haba:1999ca}, demonstrating that one-loop quantum effects can have a strong impact on scenarios with degenerate neutrinos, leading to quasi-fixed points in the infrared for the elements of the leptonic mixing matrix, and generating a mass splitting between the initially degenerate eigenvalues.
+In view of the postulated large hierarchy between the cut-off scale of the effective field theory and the scale at which the neutrino masses and mixing angles are measured, the largest quantum effects are encapsulated in the Renormalization Group Equations (RGEs).
+The one-loop RGE of the Weinberg operator in the Standard Model was first calculated in refs.~\cite{Chankowski:1993tx,Babu:1993qv,Antusch:2001ck} while the complete two-loop RGE was first calculated in \cite{Ibarra:2024tpt} (partial results were presented in ~\cite{Davidson:2006tg}).
+The phenomenological implications have been discussed, e.g., in ~\cite{Casas:1999tp,Ellis:1999my,Casas:1999kc,Casas:1999tg,Chankowski:1999xc,Haba:1999ca,Haba:1999ca,Chankowski:2000fp,Chankowski:2001mx}, demonstrating that one-loop quantum effects can have a strong impact on scenarios with degenerate neutrinos, leading to quasi-fixed points in the infrared for the elements of the leptonic mixing matrix, and generating a mass splitting between the initially degenerate eigenvalues.
 Furthermore, two-loop effects can have a strong impact on scenarios with very hierarchical neutrinos, softening mass hierarchies which are at the cut-off scale much larger than $(16\pi^2)^2$.
 In particular, two-loop effects can increase the rank of the mass matrix.